GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 What I like the most about PWAs on the Oculus Quest&nbsp;2 is that they are just regular PWAs that can be used unchanged in a browser tab or through a thin APK wrapper without any platform-specific APIs.
 Targeting multiple platforms with the same code has never been easier.
-Here's to PWAs in VR and on the web.
+Here's to PWAs in VR and AR on the web.
 The future is bright!

 ## Acknowledgements